mocha-matcha/seasonal-theme-blog/content/about.md

-# My first blog post
+# Hello

-Welcome to my first blog post using content module
+This is the about page using markdown for text